zuk22/gutenberg/docs/reference/deprecated.md

  - The Text Columns block has been removed.
 Please use the Columns block instead.
  - `InnerBlocks` grouped layout is removed.
 Use intermediary nested inner blocks instead.
 See Columns / Column block for reference implementation.
  - `RichText` explicit `element` format removed.
 Please use the compatible `children` format instead.
+ - `wp.editor.getColorName` has been removed.
+Please use `wp.editor.getColorObjectByColorValue` instead.
+ - `value` property in color objects passed by `wp.editor.withColors` has been removed.
+Please use color property instead.

 ## 3.4.0